Selph-Made-Solutions/CODStatusBot/README.md

 ## SSO Cookie

+The SSO (Single Sign-On) cookie is required to authenticate with Activision's services.
 To get the SSO cookie:

 1. Log in to your Activision account on a web browser.
-2. Open the browser's developer tools.
+2. Open the browser's developer tools (usually F12 or right-click and select "Inspect").
-3. Navigate to the Application tab, then Cookies.
+3. Navigate to the Application or Storage tab.
 4. Find the cookie named `ACT_SSO_COOKIE` associated with the Activision domain.

-**Important:** Keep your SSO cookie confidential and do not share it with anyone.
-The bot will notify you when your cookie is about to expire, allowing you to update it in time.
+5. Copy the entire value of this cookie.

+For a detailed guide, use the `/helpcookie` command.

+## Rate Limiting

+To prevent abuse and ensure fair usage:

+- Users without a personal API key are subject to rate limits on the `/checknow` command.
+- Global cooldowns are implemented for notifications to prevent spam.

+## Database and Data Management

+The bot uses a MySQL database to store account information and user settings.
+It includes:

+- Secure storage of SSO cookies and user preferences
+- Regular checks for expired cookies and account status changes

-## Support
+## Support and Feedback

-If you encounter any issues or have questions, please use the `/feedback` command to contact the bot developer or reach out through the platform where you discovered this bot.
+If you encounter any issues or have questions:

+1. Use the `/feedback` command to contact the bot developer anonymously.

-## Note on Data Privacy
+## Privacy and Data Security

-The bot stores minimal data necessary for its operation, including account titles, SSO cookies, and status logs.
-This data is used solely for the purpose of monitoring account status and providing notifications.
-The bot does not share this data with any third parties.
-Users can use the `/removeaccount` command to delete their data from the bot at any time.
+- The bot stores minimal data necessary for operation: account titles, SSO cookies, and status logs.
+- Data is used solely for monitoring account status and providing notifications.
+- No data is shared with third parties.
+- Users can delete their data at any time using the `/removeaccount` command.

+## Recent Changes and Updates

+- Added global announcement feature for important updates
+- Implemented user-specific EZ-Captcha API key support
+- Added customizable check intervals for users with personal API keys
+- Improved error handling and logging
+- Enhanced notification system with cooldowns and user preferences
+- Implemented account check toggling feature
+- Added detailed account logs viewing

 ## Disclaimer

 This bot is not affiliated with or endorsed by Activision.
 Use it at your own risk.
 The developers are not responsible for any consequences resulting from the use of this bot.

+## Contributing

+We welcome contributions to the COD Status Bot!
+If you'd like to contribute:

+1. Fork the repository on GitHub.
+2. Create a new branch for your feature or bug fix.
+3. Commit your changes with clear, descriptive commit messages.
+4. Push your branch and submit a pull request.

+Please ensure your code adheres to the existing style and passes all tests.
+For major changes, please open an issue first to discuss what you would like to change.

+## License

+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+This means:

+- You can use, modify, and distribute this software freely.
+- If you modify the software and use it to provide a service over a network, you must make your modified source code available to users of that service.
+- Any modifications or larger works must also be licensed under AGPL-3.0.

+For more details, see the [LICENSE](LICENSE) file in the repository or visit [GNU AGPL-3.0](https://www.gnu.org/licenses/agpl-3.0.en.html).

+## Open Source

+This project is open source and available on GitHub.
+We believe in the power of community-driven development and welcome contributions from developers around the world.
+By making this bot open source, we aim to:

+- Encourage collaboration and improvement of the bot's features.
+- Provide transparency in how the bot operates.
+- Allow users to audit the code for security and privacy concerns.
+- Enable the community to adapt the bot for their specific needs.

+You can find the full source code, contribute to the project, or report issues at our [GitHub repository](https://github.com/bradselph/CODStatusBot).